VirgilSecurity/virgil-pure-wordpress/README.md

 Simply click the "Start migration" button to start migration.

-### Records update (optional)
+### Records Update (optional)

 This function allows you to use a special `UPDATE_TOKEN` to update all of the enrollment records in your database.
 This action doesn't requite changing users' passwords or modifying the scheme of the existing table.

-Navigate to your Pure application at [Virgil Dashboard](https://dashboard.virgilsecurity.com/), get your update token and insert it into the field at the Virgil Pure plugin tab.
+Navigate to your Pure application panel at [Virgil Dashboard](https://dashboard.virgilsecurity.com/), press "BEGIN ROTATION PROCESS", then “SHOW UPDATE TOKEN” button to get the `update_token`.
+Insert the `update_token` into the field at the Virgil Pure plugin tab.

+## F.A.Q.

+#### What is Demo mode?

+Demo mode is a mode in which no data in your database will be altered.
+To demonstrate how Virgil Pure works, a new column will be created to hold the newly protected password data.
+When you're ready to go live, your password hashes will be translated into cryptographically protected data.

+It is required to migrate all users before switching demo mod off.

+#### Do users have to change their passwords if the database has been compromised?
+If a database has been stolen, users do not need to change their original passwords.
+However, you need to rotate all user records in your database.
+This will use cryptography to disconnect the compromised Pure records from the original passwords, leaving any unauthorized party empty handed.

+#### How much does it cost?
+Pure is a FREE toolkit.
+All libraries are open source and can be found on GitHub, where they are available for free to any user.

+#### What if an App Private Key gets lost?
+There is no way to restore the `APP_SECRET_KEY`.
+The database becomes inaccessible and therefore useless.
+So, it makes sense to immediately make a backup of the key in any convenient form.

 ## License
 See [LICENSE](https://github.com/VirgilSecurity/virgil-cli/tree/master/LICENSE) for details.